aeroimperial-optimization/QUINOPT/README.md

  ```

 * G. Fantuzzi, A. Wynn (2016). _Semidefinite relaxation of a class of quadratic
- integral inequalities_, [55th IEEE Conference on Decision and Control].
+ integral inequalities_.
+In: Proceedings of the 55th IEEE Conference on Decision and Control, Las Vegas (USA), 12-14 December 2016.
  DOI: [10.1109/CDC.2016.7799221](https://doi.org/10.1109/CDC.2016.7799221).

  ```